top of page

 In 1865, the settlement’s name was changed from Woogaroo to Goodna.

-By now it had a mail run a post office, and a Congregational church.
+By now, it had been delivered by mail to a post office and to a Congregational church.
 The Royal Mail Hotel had opened by 1866.

-The rich entrepreneur, Robert Towns opened up a coal mine, with production starting in 1867, providing more jobs.
+The wealthy entrepreneur Robert Towns opened a coal mine, with production beginning in 1867, thereby creating additional jobs.

 The 1893 flood